dsa-ntc/southern-nh-dsa.github.io/_pages/bylaws.md

 ### Article V. Officers and Elections

 **Section 1.** SNH DSA members shall elect three (3) chapter officers, following Article 4, Section 2 of these bylaws.
 These officers shall consist of one chair, one (1) secretary, and one (1) treasurer.
+The Steering Committee shall be considered a committee of equals with no individual member having final say over chapter decisions.
 These members shall make up the steering committee of SNH DSA which shall consist of three (3) SNH DSA members in good standing, elected at the Annual meeting, with a term that expires at the beginning of the next Annual meeting.
 Nominations for chapter officers shall be received by the outgoing steering committee no sooner than four (4) weeks and no later than two (2) weeks before an annual meeting.
 Members shall either be nominated for chapter officer position by an SNH DSA member in good standing, or by themselves if they are an SNH DSA member in good standing.
 Upon receipt of a nomination request the outgoing steering committee must solicit the chapter membership for at least one (1) other member in good standing to endorse the nomination, after which the candidate shall be added to the ballot at the following annual meeting.

 **Section 2.** All SNH DSA officers shall adhere to the conflict of interest policy outlined in the national DSA Code of Conduct Section C, Item 3.